 The ability to be flexible – to adapt to change and variety – is really important in the tourism sector.
 When you are dealing with people, you cannot predict what they will need and want.
 Things are constantly changing in the tourism sector – surprises are common.
 Industry leaders are also looking for employees who will be able to adapt to many different tasks and jobs.

 If it is high, you enjoy changing situations and variety.
 You will likely enjoy adapting to the rapid pace of the tourism environment.

-You will also remember that many tourism jobs start off at an entry-level wage.
+While there is lots of opportunity to move up the career ladder and pay scale, many tourism jobs start off at an entry-level wage.
 How willing are you to start at the low end?
 How important is it to you to make a lot of money right away?

 If your score is medium or an area for development, you will want to think about the immediate importance of money in your life.
 Not all positions start with lower wages, but many do.
 Can you see yourself working for entry-level wages for one or two years?
 Would you accept or resent the fact that you were not earning more for the work you were doing?
 These lower wages don’t last forever.
 You will generally also be able to increase your wages through tips.
 Nevertheless, you must be prepared.